 A. No firewood can be brought into the park from any other source, (roadside stand or home).
 We sell firewood at a reasonable price and this protects our trees.
 This also provides a resource of revenue so we can continue upgrade the park facilities.
 FROM THE STATE OF MICHIGAN, DNR

 Recent Changes to the Law: The movement of non-coniferous (hardwood) firewood is quarantined by the Michigan Department of Agriculture in 20 Michigan counties and sections of 19 others.
-In May 2005, the quarantine was revised and includes sections of Charlevoix, Montcalm, and Grand Traverse counties.
-This quarantine prohibits the movement of firewood into the Upper Peninsula-regardless of where it comes from.
+The quarantine prohibits the movement of firewood into the Upper Peninsula-regardless of where it comes from.
 For more information visit www.michigan.gov/eab.
 Firewood being brought into the U.P. from Lower Michigan will be confiscated at the bridge.

 EMERALD ASH BORER: The Emerald Ash Borer, an exotic Asian beetle, is already responsible for the death of 15 million ash trees.
 To help stop the spread of this destructive pest please do not bring firewood with you.
 We do not want to risk losing our beautiful natural landscape and request that you purchase your firewood from us.
 We appreciate your cooperation and look forward to your visit.

 Q. Can we get a refund if we choose to leave early?

-A. I'm sorry but there are no refunds given if you choose to leave earlier than your scheduled departure date.
+A. We are sorry but there are no refunds given if you choose to leave earlier than your scheduled departure date.